ParAqua-COST/ParAquaSeq_Repository/README.md

   ### Prerequisites
   Before you begin, ensure that you have BLAST (Basic Local Alignment Search Tool) installed on your system/server.
 You can download and install BLAST from the [NCBI BLAST+ download page.](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)
-  ### Download the BLAST Dataset
+  ### Download the BLAST Database
   Download the provided BLAST database files from the repository.
-The database consists of several files ([.nhr](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/blast_ddbb.v1.0.nhr), [.nin](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/blast_ddbb.v1.0.nin) and [.nsq](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/blast_ddbb.v1.0.nsq)) with a common prefix (blast_ddbb).
+The database consists of several files ([.nhr](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/ParAquaSeq_blast_ddbb.v1.0.nhr), [.nin](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/ParAquaSeq_blast_ddbb.v1.0.nin) and [.nsq](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/ParAquaSeq_blast_ddbb.v1.0.nsq)) with a common prefix (blast_ddbb).
 Ensure all files are downloaded to the same directory.
   ### Run a BLAST Search
   Once you have downloaded the database files, you can run a BLAST search against the database using the blastn command.
 Here’s an example of how to run a nucleotide BLAST search:
   ```shell
   blastn -query query_sequence.fasta -db  blast_ddbb -out results.txt -outfmt 6
   ```
-  - query query_sequence.fasta: Specifies the query sequence file in FASTA format.
+  - **query** query_sequence.fasta: Specifies the query sequence file in FASTA format.
 The file containing the sequences you want to search against the dataset.
-  - db path/blast_db: Specifies the path and prefix of the provided database files.
+  - **db** path/blast_db: Specifies the path and prefix of the provided database files.
-  - out results.txt: Specifies the output file to write the results.
+  - **out** results.txt: Specifies the output file to write the results.
-  - outfmt 6: Specifies the output format (tabular).
+  - **outfmt** 6: Specifies the output format (tabular).
 </p>
 </details>